Growth of Mahler measure and algebraic entropy of dynamics with the Laurent property: Introduction, definitions and main conjecture

-For discrete dynamical systems defined by iteration of a rational map $\varphi$ in dimension $N$, there are various notions of entropy that are used to measure the growth of complexity of the iterates.
-Letting $\deg \varphi^n$ denote the maximum of the degrees of the rational functions defining the components of $ \varphi^n(\bx)$, the algebraic entropy, as defined in \cite{bv}, is given by \beq \cE :=\underset {n\to\infty}{\lim} \frac{\log \deg\varphi^n}{n} \eeq (the existence of the limit is guaranteed by the subadditive property of the log degrees and Fekete's lemma \cite{fekete}).
+Note that the existence of the above limit is guaranteed by the subadditive property of the log degrees and Fekete's lemma \cite{fekete}.
 This measure of growth was first used extensively to study certain birational transformations arising in statistical mechanics (see \cite{aa, bk} and references therein).
 For birational maps $\Pro^2\to\Pro^2$ it is possible to perform blowups at singular points and reduce the computation of $\cE$ to a calculation in terms of the induced linear action of the pullback $\varphi^*$ on the cohomology of the resulting enlarged space \cite{df, tak}, but in dimension $N>2$ the problem is more difficult, because where the map has singularities it is not always possible to remove exceptional hypersurfaces from the dynamical system by blowups.
 In general, numerical computation of the algebraic entropy of $\varphi$ is extremely computationally intensive, because it requires exact calculation of the iterates of $\varphi$, and generically $\deg\varphi^n$ grows exponentially with $n$.